 Tamil Solidarity, formerly Stop the Slaughter of Tamils (SST), was set up in response to the terrible slaughter of thousands of Tamil people, the siege in Sri Lanka’s north-eastern coastal strip, the lack of medical aid, nutrition, water and sanitation.
 Hundreds of thousands of people have been caught in this trap.
-They are now being held in militarised villages – open prison camps, in reality.

 The first meeting of SST was held in Chennai, Tamil Nadu, India, in early-March 2009, bringing together Sri Lankan and Indian Tamils, trade union organisers, journalists, as well as Sinhala activists who totally oppose the brutal sectarian politics of the Rajapakse government.
 That was followed by a public meeting of 600 people which included a statement from Arundhati Roy, the Booker Prize winning Indian author.

 The call was put out to spread this campaign around the world and on 21 March SST held its first meeting in Britain.
 An international day of action was organised to highlight the Indian government’s military aid to Sri Lanka and its big-business exploitation of the Sri Lankan economy – with protests at Indian embassies in Britain, Ireland, Sweden, Israel, India and many other countries.
 Since then this campaign organised several protests, meetings, debate at universities etc.

 Around the world the Tamil Diaspora responded to the slaughter of Tamil-speaking people with a ferocious and courageous protest movement.
 Tamil Solidarity has supported these protests from the start and continues to do so.
 We aim to build support and solidarity in every community, trade union and other areas.